pablomoretti/jcors-loader/README.md

 Goals
 ------------------
-- Loads a javascript file asynchronously in parallel.
+- Load javascript files asynchronously in parallel.
-- Execute avascript in order.
+- Execute javascript in order.
-- Doesn't block window.onload or DOMContentLoaded.
+- Doesn't block window.onload or DOMContentLoaded. *
 - Works in Safari, Chrome, Firefox, IE8+. *
 - No loading indicators, the page looks done and whenever the script arrives.